-But there are some simple things that you can do to ensure your lawn equipment remains in good working order.
-If you use a petrol mower, it is also extremely important to ensure proper maintenance, you can find my full guide here – 10 Simple Steps to Maintaining Your Petrol Lawn Mower.
+However, there are straightforward steps you can take to keep your lawn equipment in good working condition.
+If you use a petrol lawnmower, maintaining it properly is extremely important.
+You can refer to my comprehensive guide – “10 Simple Steps to Maintaining Your Petrol Lawn Mower” for more information.

-Electric and cordless mowers require far less maintenance compared to a petrol mower, however to get the best performance and reliability from your electric or cordless mower, you still need to carry out some basic maintenance.
+Electric and cordless lawnmowers require much less maintenance compared to petrol mowers.
+Nevertheless, to ensure optimal performance and reliability from your best corded electric lawnmower or cordless model, basic maintenance is still necessary.

 Taking Care of Your Batteries

 Being an internal component of the lawn mower, a lot of people forget that the battery needs to be well maintained.
 For the most part, cordless mowers run on a lithium-ion battery which provides you with a reliable and long-lasting source of power.
 But when they aren’t properly looked after and stored, these batteries can have a drastically decreased lifespan.

 Lithium-ion batteries tend to hold their charge relatively well, but this does not mean that they should be left charged at extremes.
 When you put your lawn mower away for the winter, it is a good idea to avoid fully charging it but at the same time, you don’t want to store it while it is totally out of juice.
 Keeping the batteries at half charge is the best option and over the course of winter, you should give them a boost, should the charge drop significantly.

 When storing lithium-ion batteries, you must be mindful that any extremes in temperature can have an adverse effect on the batteries, therefore shortening their lifespan.
 For this reason, it is essential that you store them at a consistent and ambient temperature.
 Anything that exceeds 30ºc will affect the battery cells, whereas storing the batteries in extremely cold temperatures will diminish their performance.